winsmith/blog/_posts/2020-04-12-xcuitest-screenshots.markdown

 }
 ```

-This test uses a function called `takeScreenshot(named:)`, which extracts the correct way of taking screenshots in our situation.
+This test uses a function I wrote, `takeScreenshot(named:)`, which extracts the correct way of taking screenshots in our situation.
+See below for the function code.

 <div class="alert alert-info" role="alert">
   <strong>Note:</strong> If you don't want to write your UI test yourself, or you want an easy starting point, you can try <strong>recording</strong> your steps instead.
 To do that, place the cursor inside your <code>testMakeScreenshot</code> function and click the little 🔴&nbsp;record button in the bottom toolbar.
 This will launch your app in the simulator and then record your taps there as code inside the test function.
 Click the record button again to stop.